TapTrack/TcmpBasicNfcFamilyJs/README.md

 // the uri data parameter contains the full uri without the prefix var writeUri = new Commands.WriteNdefUri(timeout,lockTag,uri,uriCode);

+// Tag Emulation Commands

+// Emulation commands cause the Tappy to emulate a type 4 tag containing
+// user-specified NDEF data.
+// All emulate commands have the same first two parameters:
+// timeout: number of seconds to emulate for, 0->255 (0 disables)
+// maxScans: number of scans to emulate for, 0->255 (0 disables)

+// Causes the Tappy to emulate a type 4 tag containing a user-defined
+// NDEF message.
+The ndefData parameter should be a Uint8Array containing
+// all the bytes of a full NDEF message, excluding any tag technology-specific
+// information
+var emulateCustom = new Commands.EmulateNdefCustom(timeout,maxScans, ndefData);

+// Causes the Tappy to emulate a type 4 tag containing an NDEF message
+// with a single text record.
+// The textData should be a string containing the text you wish the
+// emulated record to contain
+var emulateText = new Commands.EmulateNdefText(timeout,maxScans,textData);

+// Causes the Tappy to emulate a type 4 tag containing an NDEF message
+// with a single URI record.
+// The last data parameter is an NDEF URI record prefix code, while
+// the uri data parameter contains the full uri without the prefix var emulateUri = new Commands.EmulateNdefUri(timeout,maxScans,uri,uriCode);

+// Utility Commands

 // Cancel any operation.
 Primarily used for stopping operations with a
 // long timeout or indefinite timeout var stop = new Commands.Stop();

+// Request that the tappy return the version of the BasicNfc
+// library that it supports
+var getLibraryVersion = new Commands.GetLibraryVersion();

 ```